How to Choose a Woven Pendant Light | A Guide to Our Collection

 Then consider the material

-If you are drawn to a finer, more refined weave, the PALMA and DUENDE pendants are woven from indigenous Mexican Fan Palm by award-winning weaver Belén Perez Garcia in Oaxaca.
-The palm is harvested and processed by hand, sliced into fine strips, and worked into conical shades that glow softly when lit rather than casting patterns.
-These are the most considered of our pendants, pieces that reward close attention.
-Where the Palma is a wide, softly structured cone, the Duende is tall and narrow.
-The tightly woven palm diffuses light evenly and softly.
+The two pendants below are woven from indigenous Mexican fan palm by award-winning weaver Belén Perez Garcia in Oaxaca.
+The palm is harvested and processed by hand, sliced into fine strips, and worked into conical shades that glow softly when lit.

-The MUD pendant is made from river clay gathered in northern Ghana, formed by hand using the ancient coil technique, and pit-fired.
+And finally (not a woven pendant but a ceramic one), the MUD pendant is made from river clay gathered in northern Ghana, formed by hand using the ancient coil technique, and pit-fired.
 No two are alike.
 The finish ranges from warm chocolate brown to deep charcoal, determined entirely by the piece's position in the kiln.

 Then think about scale

 Most of our elephant grass pendants are available in small, medium, and large.
 As a general guide: for a dining table up to six feet, a medium or large Fawn or Sunhat will anchor the space well.
-For a kitchen island, a pair of medium Bonnets or a trio of small Bonnets is often the right call.
+For a kitchen island, a pair or trio of small Bonnets is often the right call.
 For a bedroom, a small pendant in any style sits well at lower ceiling heights and keeps the space from feeling weighted.

 If you are placing a single pendant in a generous space, like a double-height hallway, an open plan living area, a restaurant dining room, go larger than you think you need.
 Woven pendants read smaller in a room than their dimensions suggest, because they absorb rather than reflect light.